 There was resistance also from individuals among the English people.
 Most famous among these was John Wycliffe, known as the Morning Star of the Reformation, a scholar teaching at Oxford in the 14th century.
-Wycliffe spoke powerfully against the indolence and wealth of the church;

-Vulgate into English for the common people, leading to the off-recorded cry of his opponents: "the jewel of the clergy has become the toy of the laity."
+Wycliffe spoke powerfully against the indolence and and against the established Catholic idea that the clergy, with their power to dispense the sacraments, were necessary for the people's salvation.
+These teachings he taught to his students at Oxford, and wrote in tracts for distribution.
+He also organised bands of "poor preachers" to disseminate Protestant doctrine, and translated the Bible from the Latin Vulgate into English for the common people, leading to the off-recorded cry of his opponents: "the jewel of the clergy has become the toy of the laity."
 Wycliffe was not martyred; however, thirty years after his death the Council of Constance declared him a heretic.
 His bones were exhumed and burned.